Emery (band): 2010s: Continued career

 In June 2015, guitarist Matt Carter began releasing his podcast Break It Down With Matt Carter.
 The first 12 episodes were a track-by-track breakdown of You Were Never Alone featuring interview with other band members, producers, and friends from other bands.
-In October 2015, Carter and Morrell released a two-part episode of the Break It Down podcast explaining how You Were Never Alone is a concept album, with each song as a different story from the Bible.
+In October 2015, Carter and Morrell released a two-part episode of the Break It Down podcast explaining how You Were Never Alone is a concept album, with each song's lyrics inspired by a story from the Bible.

-On December 14, 2015 the band released an eight-track EP, We Wish You Emery Christmas, as a free download.
+On December 14, 2015, the band released an eight-track EP, We Wish You Emery Christmas, as a free download.

 On April 30, 2016, Emery released an Emery Acoustic: Live in Houston EP.

 On March 17, 2017, Emery started a crowdfunding campaign for the next album with the $50,000 goal reached one day after the campaign start.
 Every backer was given an instant download of Emery: Classics Reimagined EP including re-done versions of "So Cold I Can See My Breath", "As Your Voice Fades", and "The Smile, The Face".

 On November 17, 2017, Emery released Revival: Emery Classic Reimagined, an album containing all three tracks from Emery: Classics Reimagined EP plus seven more songs from the band's catalogue rearranged in acoustic.

-On November 9, 2018 Emery released their seventh album: Eve.
+On November 9, 2018, Emery released their seventh album, Eve.

+In 2019, a limited four-track 15 Year Anniversary Split EP was released by Hawthorne Heights and Emery exclusively for their co-headlined 15 Year Anniversary Tour that year.
+The split was only made available on CD for VIP tour bundle packages, and was ultimately released on streaming services on November 24, 2024, titled Hawthorne Heights / Emery EP.

+2020s: Recent activity

-On June 5, 2020 Emery released their eighth album: White Line Fever.
+On June 5, 2020, Emery released their eighth album: White Line Fever.
 The band has stated on social media that the album's themes are built heavily around the terrorist attacks of September 11, 2001, and where the band was during the occurrence of the events, as they'd just left their home town and departed for Seattle the day of.

-In 2021, Emery released I'm Only a Man (Studio Update) — a new, rerecorded from scratch, remixed and remastered version of their 2007 album I'm Only A Man — and three live albums, The Weak's End (Live Version), The Question Live and I'm Only a Man (Live Version).
-On November 23, 2021, Emery released a live captured version of their upcoming studio album Rub Some Dirt on It.
+In 2021, Emery released I'm Only a Man (Studio Update) — a new, rerecorded from scratch, remixed and remastered version of their 2007 album I'm Only A Man — and three live albums, The Weak's End (Live Version), The Question (Live) and I'm Only a Man (Live Version).

+On November 23, 2021, Emery released a live captured version of their then-upcoming ninth studio album Rub Some Dirt on It.
+The album was released on June 24, 2022, via Tooth & Nail Records.

+On November 25, 2022, Emery released Blue Christmas EP.
+On March 31, 2023, Songs We Love EP, a cover songs compilation, was released.

 Style

 While the band avoid the stigma of being labeled a "Christian band", the members are all Christian, exploring a wide variety of lyrical themes in their music.

-The band sound varies between post-hardcore, melodic hardcore, emo, hard rock, alternative rock, and most recently metalcore.
+The band sound varies between post-hardcore, melodic hardcore, emo, hard rock, alternative rock, and metalcore.